-47 Review of Efficiency in Criminal Proceedings paras 284 and 288 verdict.
-It may be presented (on paper or digitally) in the form of text, bullet points, a flowchart or other graphic.50 The authors of this work very much hope that the Compendium will provide some of the tools to assist judges in using written directions.
+60 Review of Efficiency in Criminal Proceedings paras 284 and 288 or other graphic.63 The authors of this work very much hope that the Compendium will provide some of the tools to assist judges in using written directions.

-49 See Grant and Ors [2021] EWCA Crim 1243 and in particular para 50.
+See Grant and Ors [2021] EWCA Crim 1243 and in particular para 50.